sreshu/MovieAnalysis/README.md

     * Ratings Data: User ratings for movies, indicating how users have rated different movies.
 This data includes user IDs, movie IDs, ratings (usually on a scale of 1 to 5), and timestamps of when the ratings were given.

     * Tags Data: User-generated tags or labels associated with movies.
 Tags provide additional context about movies, and users can use them to describe or categorize movies.

+Instructions to run:
+Keep executing each cell ,
+* if asked for Movie Input - put Movie Names  Waiting to Exhale (1995), American President, The (1995), Sense and Sensibility (1995) etc
+* if asked for Genre - put Comedy,Drama,Romance,Thriller etc
+* if asked for User ID - put any number from 1 to 2500